bbbbbMatrix/ManiTaskGen/docs/ReadMe.md

 - **Goal:** Convert raw scene information (e.g., object poses, bounding boxes) into a standardized format and resolve object naming ambiguities using a VLM.
 The parsed scene data will be stored in ``runs/cache/scene_entities.json`` and ``runs/cache/scene_parsed.json`` for subsequent task generation.
 - Functionality Overview:
   * **Generating Scene Graph**: Output a structured file containing the **Receptacle-Aware 3D Scene Graph**, which includes crucial information about object-receptacle relationships.
-The graph will be stored in serialized (`.pkl`) formats.
+The graph will be stored in serialized (`runs/cache/scene_graph.pkl`) formats.
   * **VLM-Enhanced Renaming (Optional but Recommended):**  To address ambiguities arising from casual object naming in some datasets (e.g., identical names distinguished only by numerical suffixes ), a user-configured Vision-Language Model (VLM) can be leveraged. **This step is highly recommended** for process-based tasks as it ensures the renaming of objects into a more descriptive `(category_name)_(specific_name)` format, which is essential for accurate task difficulty classification (Level 1 vs. Level 2).
 The renaming results will be saved in ``runs/cache/rename_dict.json`` (if renaming is disabled, this file will be an empty dict), and images used for VLM querying will be stored in ``runs/images/image4rename/``.
   * **Gravity Adjustment (Optional but Recommended):** To address object dislocation in the dataset, we'll load and save the object information once in Sapien before start processing.
 This requires setting correct ``collision_path``. ``runs/cache/scene_parsed.json`` will contain the original object poses, and ``runs/cache/scene_parsed_gravity_adjusted.json`` will contain the adjusted object poses.